TobTheRock/vscode_cpp_codegen/README.md

     * Interface implementations: by using the name of the (first) implementation Else the file base name has to be entered via the UI.

-## Known Issues
+## Issues
+Can be reported [here](https://github.com/HerrFroehlich/vscode_cpp_codegen/issues).
+Contribution is also welcome in any form.
+### Known
 * Updating existing header files is not supported
 * `using` statements are not evaluated
 * `struct`s are not supported
 * Generated source definitions for nested classes is missing the outer class name
-* When merging source files, generated defintions are not put in the correct namespace
-* Newly created folders are not detected for selection
+* Newly created folders are not detected for selection until reloading VS-Code window
+* cast operator not serialized properly
+* friend declarations parsed wrongly

-# Possible features in future
+## Possible features in future
+* Add config toggle for name space generation around/before definitions
 * Generating only for selected text ranges
 * Prettifing the generated output
 * more configuration possibilities (e.g. for namespaces)